Silicon Wafer Glossary

 C

-conductivity – is a measure of the ability of a material to conduct electricity.
-The reverse of conductivity is resistance.
+Conductivity: Measure of a material’s ability to conduct electricity.
+The inverse of conductivity is resistivity.

-crystal – a solid in which molecules (molecular crystals), atoms (covalent crystals), or ions (ionic crystals) are arranged in an orderly pattern that repeats in all three spatial dimensions.
-In the body volume, molecules occupy strictly defined places, called lattice nodes, and can only vibrate around these positions.
+Crystal : A solid in which molecules, atoms, or ions are arranged in an orderly pattern that repeats in all three spatial dimensions.

 D